mcsammon/mcsammon.github.io/_posts/2016-10-17-constant_regression.markdown

 title:  "Does Adding a Constant Always Increase R-Squared?"
 ---

-Recall the formula for R-squared:
+Recall the formula for R-squared from your first statistics class:
 \begin{equation}
 R^2=\frac{\sum\limits_{i=1}^N (\hat{Y_i}-\overline{Y})^2}{\sum\limits_{i=1}^N (\hat{Y_i}-\overline{Y})^2 + \sum\limits_{i=1}^N (\hat{Y_i}-Y_i)^2}= \frac{SS_{model}}{SS_{model}+SS_{residual}}
 \end{equation}
-In your first statistics class, you are taught that adding more regressors can not decrease R-squared, even if they have no relationship to the dependent variable. <br />
+In that same class, you are taught that adding more regressors can not decrease R-squared, even if they have no relationship to the dependent variable. <br />
 This, however, does not apply to the constant term.
 At first pass, this seems hard to believe: An unconstrained model should always do at least as well as a constrained model. <br />
 The catch is, the variance explained by the constant term is not included in the calculation of R-squared - we subtract $$\overline{Y}$$ when calculating $$SS_{model}$$. <br />
 The no constant restriction implicitly sets $$\overline{Y}$$ to zero.
 This will increase both the model sum of squares and the residual sum of squares.
 The model sum of squares effect dominates, however, and $$R^2$$ is pushed towards one.<br />